Facelift

 Are There Non-Surgical Alternatives to a Facelift?

-• Dermal fillers
+• Dermal Fillers

 Temporarily reduces dynamic wrinkles caused by muscle movement (e.g., crow's feet, forehead lines).

-• Thread lift:
+• Thread Lift

-• Ultherapy or radiofrequency treatments
+• Ultherapy or Thermage (Radiofrequency) Treatments

-Improve skin tone, texture, and fine lines
+Improves skin tone, texture, and reduces fine lines.

 While these treatments offer noticeable improvements, they cannot match the dramatic and long-lasting results of a surgical facelift.
 Many patients start with non-surgical options and later transition to surgery for more substantial and lasting rejuvenation.